web3-wallet/web3-wallet/docs/current-wallet.md

 # CurrentWallet

 It's a common practice for dApps to support multiple wallets, but typically only one wallet can be active at a time.
-This pattern is so widespread that we've made it easy to implement in your dApp by including a built-in currentWallet feature.
-With this feature, you no longer need to maintain the appearance of the current wallet in your application code.
+This pattern is so widespread that we've made it a built-in feature.
+With the this feature, you no longer need to maintain the appearance of the current wallet in your application code.

 ## createCurrentWallet